ivansor0kin/ivansor0kin/README.md

 ###

-<p align="left">I am Ivan, AI / ML engineer from Russia.<br><br>Interests: software engineering, artificial intelligence / machine learning / deep learning / computer vision, starups, product development.<br><br>Have 1.5 years of experience in the software industry, a solid math background, and I understand business.
-I am a doer, executing well, master of efficiency and productivity improvement.
+<p align="left">I am Ivan, AI / ML engineer from Russia.<br><br>Interests: software engineering, artificial intelligence / machine learning / deep learning / computer vision, starups, product development.<br><br>I have 1.5 years of experience in IT industry and software development, possess a solid math background, and understand business.
+I have strong moral standards, always get things done, execute well, and excel at efficiency and productivity improvement.
 Inspired by technology, keen on improving the world, obsessed with innovation, product engineering and design.</p>

 ###